wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ##  6. Localization

-NOTE: For localized presentation, use these specialized functions:
+NOTE: For localized presentation, use these specialized functions which understands LOCALE localization :
     # atof (convert a string to a floating point number),
     # atoi (convert a string to integer),
     # str (formats a floating point number using the same format as the